raymond1006/Simple-Mqtt-Rosbridge-ROS/README.md

 # Simple publish and suscribe ROS and AOA
-Python code for publishing and subscribing to ros via rosbridge and Aoa  via mqtt
+Python code for publishing and subscribing to ros via rosbridge and Aoa(Angle of Arrival) device via mqtt